The applicant

 The company

-- Software companies: Software businesses must demonstrate that engineering is a core component of their work.
-In particular, they should be developing foundational technologies that drive deep tech innovation (solutions that enable or underpin future technological breakthroughs).
-These solutions should be innovative and ideally protectable, for example through intellectual property or patents
+- Software companies: Software businesses should be developing foundational technologies that drive deep tech innovation (solutions that enable or underpin future technological breakthroughs).
+These solutions should be innovative and ideally protectable, for example through intellectual property or patents.

 Diversity & Talent